Sonos Arc Premium Soundbar Brings Dolby Atmos, Immersive Sound - The Mac Observer

 Like the Beam before it, Arc features Speech Enhancement and Night Sound modes, each independently activated, to allow you to easily customize the sound for a given moment.
 And like all Sonos products, Arc supports Trueplay, using your iPhone to tune itself to your room for both music listening and watching video content.

-Like all of the newer Sonos hardware, Arc fully supports AirPlay 2 and happily plays along with any other AirPlay 2 devices.
+Additionally, Arc fully supports AirPlay 2 and happily plays along with any other AirPlay 2 devices.
 Voice support is a first-class citizen on Sonos Arc, as well, where you have the choice to use Google Assistant, Amazon Alexa, or nothing at all.
 This is configurable inside the app, and easy to change.

 Arc is available for pre-order today and deliveries begin on June 10th.